DarrelASandbox/playground-java/abdul-bari/README.md

     - **@Inherited**: Indicates that the annotation type can be inherited from the superclass.
     - **@Repeatable**: Indicates that the marked annotation can be applied more than once to the same declaration or type.
 - **Metadata** is "data that provides information about other data".
 In other words, it is "data about data."

 &nbsp;

+# \_22lambdaExpressions

+- Lambda expressions are used for defining anonymous expressions or nameless methods/functions.
+- Lambda expressions are defined with the aid of interfaces.
+- If an interface has a single abstract method, then it is referred to as a **functional interface**.
+- The symbol for lambda expression is `->`.
+- Lambda expressions are powerful, useful, and convenient for programmers.
+- In Java's lambda expressions, "capture" refers to the ability of a lambda to access variables from its enclosing scope.
+Lambdas in Java have the capability to "capture" (or "close over") variables from their enclosing contexts.
+However, there are specific rules governing this:
+  - **Local Variables**:
+  - A lambda can capture local variables from its enclosing scope.
+  - The captured local variables must be **effectively final** or actually declared `final`.
+An "effectively final" variable is one that's not modified after it's assigned a value.
+  - The lambda expression does not actually store the value of the local variable but rather a reference to it.
+- **Instance and Static Variables**:
+  - Lambdas can also capture instance variables (fields) and static variables.
+Unlike local variables, there's no "effectively final" restriction on these.
+The lambda has both read and write access to these variables.
+- **`this` Reference**:
+  - Within a lambda expression, the `this` keyword refers to the `this` of the enclosing scope (not the lambda itself, since lambdas don't have a `this`).
+So, lambdas can access instance methods and instance variables of the enclosing class using the `this` reference.

+&nbsp;